richardturnnidge/adventure/README.md

 Support for key control (QAOP, arrows) or joystick.
 Nunchuck joystick supported.

-If using the emulator, select the '_em' version as there is a conflict with Nunchuck, so that is removed from the emulator version.
+If using the emulator (prior to v.0.9.69), select the '_em' version as there was a conflict with i2c Nunchuck communications, so that is removed from the emulator version.

 Written in z80 assembler using Sublime text on Mac.
 Assembled with `ez80asm`.